Translated from GegenStandpunkt publishers, München 1991]Friedrich Nietzsche –

 “. . . we need a critique of moral values, the value of these values is for the first time to be called into question . . .
 The value of these values was taken as an indisputable fact, which was beyond all question.
 No one has, up to the present, exhibited the faintest doubt or hesitation in judging the ‘good man’ to be of higher value than the ‘evil man,’ of a higher value specifically with regard to human progress, utility, and prosperity generally, not forgetting the future.
 What?
 Suppose the converse were the truth!
 What?
 Suppose there lurked in the ‘good man’ a symptom of retrogression, such as a danger, a temptation, a poison . . .
 So that morality would really be saddled with the guilt, if the maximum potentiality of the power and splendor of the human species were never to be attained?”
 (On the Genealogy of Morals, Preface, §6)

-This is supposed to be the counter to the anti-materialism of moral philosophy?
-With his “reevaluation of all values” Nietzsche remains right in the middle of the moral image of man.
-He casts his vote for the animal, the evil in the person and with it for those fictitious qualities which the moral philosophers attach to the person in order to “derive” therefrom the necessity of their moral imperatives.
-With the good, he wants to have seen through the fact that it belongs to the sphere of dishonest idealizations, but he holds the evil, the mere negative reflection of it, to be the real nature of man, which one better not suppress.
-And on top of all this he even takes from moral philosophy that this spiritual war between morality and evil determines the way the world turns and the destiny of mankind!
-In reality, though, the evil is no more real than the good.
-One gets the predicate “evil” if one offends against the generally recognized standards.
-However this is no judgment of an interest, but a condemnation: it’s bad manners.
-A comparison is made with a standard which should apply but doesn’t, and the divergence from it is subordinated to the “bad” will as an intention.
-At the same time, no crime has yet occurred from the motive to offend against the law.
-And where crimes are still judged in this manner, there is a legal fanaticism at work which knows absolutely no other criterion of judgment than the validity of the law.
-And Nietzsche wants to convert this spawn of moral paranoia into a reality.
-It may shock moralizing minds to be confronted with the phantoms of their own imagination, but this anti-morality of Nietzsche’s is also not to be confused with materialism.
-The figures which he paints for himself and chooses for his ideal are very intentionally traced from the current moral perceptions about what belongs to the categorically forbidden.
-Their activities don’t exactly testify to the fact that the irrationality of the bad person is the criticism of morality’s hostility to interests; it is no less and no more than the philistine conception of once-so-proper-to-let-it-all-hang-out that occurs to Nietzsche as an alternative to morality:
+So this is supposed to be the counterpart to the anti-materialism of moral philosophy?
+With his “reevaluation of all values,” Nietzsche remains right in the middle of the moral image of man.
+He casts his vote for the animalistic evil in man and thus for those invented characteristics that moral philosophers attach to man in order to “derive” from them the necessity of their moral imperatives.
+In the case of the good, he claims to have seen through the fact that it belongs to the sphere of mendacious idealizations, but evil, the mere carbon copy of it, he considers to be the real nature of man which should not be suppressed.
+And in the end he even accepts the belief of moral philosophy that this spiritual battle between morality and evil also determines the course of the world and the fate of mankind!
+Evil is no more real than good.
+One is labeled evil when one violates generally accepted standards.
+But this is not an evaluation of an interest, but a condemnation: that’s just not done.
+Thus, a comparison is made with a standard that is supposed to apply but does not, and the deviation from it is imputed as an intention to the “evil” will.
+Not even crimes are committed for the motive of breaking the law.
+And when they are nevertheless judged in this way, a legal fanaticism is at work that no longer knows any other criterion of judgment than the validity of the law.
+And Nietzsche wants to turn, of all things, this spawn of moral delusions of persecution into a reality.
+It may shock moral souls to be confronted with their own delusions, but Nietzsche’s anti-morality shouldn’t be confused with materialism.
+The figures he imagines and chooses as his ideal are very deliberately modeled on the current moral ideas about what is categorically forbidden.
+Their actions do not exactly demonstrate that the irrationalism of evil is a criticism of the hostility of morality to interests; Nietzsche can’t think of anything more than the fuddy-duddy’s idea of letting off steam once in a while as an alternative to morality:

 “. . . they revert to the innocence of the beast-of-prey conscience, like jubilant monsters, who perhaps come about from a ghastly bout of murder, arson, rape, and torture, with bravado and a moral equanimity, as though merely some wild student’s prank had been played, perfectly convinced that the poets have now an ample theme to sing and celebrate.
 It is impossible not to recognize at the core of all these aristocratic races the beast of prey; the magnificent blonde brute . . .
 This audacity of the aristocratic races, mad, absurd, and spasmodic as may be its expression; the incalculable and fantastic nature of their enterprises . . . their nonchalance and contempt for safety, body, life, and comfort, their awful joy and intense delight in all destruction, in all the ecstasies of victory and cruelty . . .”
 (On the Genealogy of Morals, I, §11)